OHFLesvos/unifi-stats/README.md

     composer install

-it install the required dependencies.
+to install the required dependencies.

 ## Docker image